Looking for a easy yet delicious Pit Boss pork loin recipe? This one is perfect for feeding a large crowd and is super simple to master.

 - Place on a cutting board or platter and let the pork loin rest for 15-20 minutes.

-Cooking a pork loin on a Pit Boss grill is such a simple process.
-Season, smoke, and get the temperatures spot on and you have a winning meal every time.
+Cooking pork loin on a Pit Boss grill is simple.
+Season, smoke, and get the temperatures spot on, and you’ll have a winning meal every time.

-Let it rest and settle the juices so you’ll have a moist piece of juicy pork, with some delicious smoky flavors
+Let it rest and settle the juices, and you’ll have a moist, juicy piece of pork with delicious smoky flavors.

 Smoke On!